Medical Devices Engineering MSc

 By the end of this course students will be able to:

-■ evaluate the biomedical opportunities for the use of advanced biosensors and Lab-on-a-Chip technologies in a variety of different clinical scenarios associated with both in vivo and in vitro measurements;
+■ evaluate the biomedical opportunities for the use of advanced biosensors and Lab-on-a-Chip technologies in a variety of different clinical scenarios associated with both in vivo and in-vitro measurements;

-■ apply the advanced principles underlying biosensor design, including biomolecule immobilization as well as the use of matrices and membranes to alter mass transfer characteristics and biocompatibility, in order to evaluate techniques associated with the design of biosensing interfaces;
+■ apply the basic principles underlying biosensor design, including biomolecule immobilization as well as the use of matrices and membranes to alter mass transfer characteristics and biocompatibility, in order to evaluate techniques associated with the design of biosensing interfaces;

-■ evaluate practical solutions to the development of advanced methods for producing hand held electric sensors for DNA and glucose sensing;
+■ evaluate practical solutions to the development of methods for producing hand held electric sensors for DNA and glucose sensing, as well as optical immunosensors as consumer diagnostics;

-■ evaluate the role of Lab-on-a-Chip devices in providing practical solutions in integrated sensing, in the field of biomedical engineering
+■ evaluate the role of Lab-on-a-Chip devices in providing practical solutions in integrated sensing, in the field of biomedical engineering;

 Minimum Requirement for Award of Credits